isabella232/ds-blog/blog/DS-1311/RDS-Encryption-At-Rest.md

 	return s.ModifyInstance(targetName, *dbParGroupName, vpcSecurityGroups)
 ```

+Note that:

-Note that <u>if not supplied</u>, `MultiAZ`, `OptionGroupName` and `DBSubnetGroupName` will default to values that will not match the source instance.
-And to match `DBParameterGroupName` and `VpcSecurityGroupIds` to what's defined at the source instance we have to call a [ModifyDBInstance API](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_ModifyDBInstance.html) - there is no way to do this during restore itself:
+1. <u>if not supplied</u>, `MultiAZ`, `OptionGroupName` and `DBSubnetGroupName` will default to values that won't match the source instance
+2. to match `DBParameterGroupName` and `VpcSecurityGroupIds` we have to call a [ModifyDBInstance API](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_ModifyDBInstance.html) - there is no way to do this during restore itself:

 ```go
 func (s *SDK) ModifyInstance(instanceName, dbParGroupName string, vpcSecurityGroups []*string) (Instance, error) {